farooqyousuf/cofense_exercise/README.md

 ```

 ### Run the appropriate thor command to set the environment
-To run **INT** tests with Firefox Browser
+For **INT** tests with Firefox Browser, run
 ```
 thor set:firefox_osx_staging
 ```

-To run **CORE** tests with Firefox Browser
+For **CORE** tests with Firefox Browser, run
 ```
 thor set:firefox_osx_staging
 ```

-To run **Partner** tests with Firefox Browser
+For **Partner** tests with Firefox Browser, run
 ```
 thor set:firefox_osx_production
 ```

-It will print something similar to this
+It will print something like this
 ```
 run  cp features/support/environments/env.rb.firefox_osx_staging features/support/env.rb from "."
 ```
 ### 2) Run tests using cucumber

-First view the feature file you would like to test
+First view the feature file to be tested

 `features/feature_directory/test_file.feature`
 ```ruby